History of Socially Responsible Investing and the UUA

 1972's General Assembly called for "Social Responsibility in the Investment of Endowment Funds," in yet another business resolution.
 The next year, in 1973, a resolution entitled "Corporate Social Responsibility and UUA Investments" was passed, urging the UUA "to promote better corporate social policies and practices in areas such as equal employment opportunity for women and minorities, environmental protection, consumerism, foreign investment and military production."

 Over the years the General Assembly has passed several resolutions having to do with socially responsible investing.
-They are available by going to the Social Justice Statements page and searching the online database.

 In 1999 the Board of Trustees established the Task Force on Socially Responsible Investing.
 This group presented its report to the Board of Trustees (PDF, 10 pages) in June of 2000, recommending that an SRI Committee be established.